sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

     <!-- border -->![MDK](img-3.7.png)

-    >`AllowCerts` property allows MDK client to use the certificate.
+    >`AllowCerts` property allows MDK client to access the certificate on the device during on-boarding if requested by the Identity provider (IdP).
 You can find more information about this property in [help](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/custom-client/branding-custom-client.html#allow-certs) documentation.
-To access the certificate on the device during on-boarding if requested by the Identity provider (IdP).

     To find the correct URLs for your client, you should navigate to  [Mobile Services cockpit](cp-mobile-dev-kit-ms-setup) and find your MDK application that you want to link to this client.